lota001/Local-Machine-to-GitHub/README.md

 # Local Machine to GitHub Repository
-A project that demonstrates how to move source code from a local machine to a GitHub repository using Git version control.
+This project that demonstrates how to move source code from a local machine to a GitHub repository using Git version control.

 ### Overview
 Version control is a fundamental skill for developers, DevOps engineers, and cloud professionals.
 This project provides a practical introduction to Git and GitHub by walking through the complete workflow of creating a local repository, tracking changes, creating commits, connecting to GitHub, and pushing code to a remote repository.